learn-co-curriculum/programming-univbasics-expression-and-evaluation-defined/README.md

 ## Define "Evaluation"

-In case you missed it earlier, evaluation is the process of interpreting an expression, according to rules, to produce a return value.
+In case you missed it up top, _evaluation_ is the process of interpreting an expression, according to rules, to produce a return value.

 ## Conclusion